TeachBooks/mirror_mude_book/book/sandbox/SanPart/ObservationTheory/01_Introduction.md

 ```
 :::

-Some examples of functional models will be shown in [the next subsection](01_funcmodel)

 Next, we will develop the principles and underlying theory of (1) Least-squares estimation, (2) Best linear unbiased estimation, and (3) Maximum likelihood estimation.

 Special attention is then given to how the uncertainty in the measurements propagates into parameter estimation results, such that we can assess the precision of the estimated parameters.
 For that purpose we need the stochastic model.